 The UK Practical Driving Test: Complete Guide

-Everything UK learner drivers need to pass the DVSA practical driving test first time — cost, duration, manoeuvres, pass rates for every test centre, the most common fail reasons, and the one change that improves pass rates the most: practising the real examiner routes.
+Everything UK learner drivers need to pass the DVSA practical driving test first time — cost, duration, the four manoeuvres, pass rates for every test centre from London to Manchester to Edinburgh, the most common fail reasons, and the one change that improves pass rates the most: practising the real examiner routes.
+Trusted by 10,000+ UK learner drivers using SteerClear across 267 DVSA test centres.

 - Arrive 10 minutes early with your provisional driving licence.
 The examiner will call your name and confirm your details.